streetsidesoftware/GenSequence/README.md

 - `.min()` -- return the smallest value in the sequence.
 - `.min(fn)` -- return the smallest value of *fn(value)* in the sequence.
 - `.reduce(fn, init?)` -- just like array.reduce, reduces the sequence into a single result.
+- `.reduceToSequence(fn, init)` -- return a sequence of values that *fn* creates from looking at all the values and the initial sequence.

 ### Cast
 - `.toArray()` -- convert the sequence into an array.
 This is the same as [...iterator].